milanwiedemann/phc-coding-club/reference/functionsandloops.md

 the only way to terminate it is by manually breaking it.
 You can achieve the same effect as a repeat loop by writing `while(TRUE)`.

-## 1.4 Over to you…
+## 2.4 Over to you…

-If you are comfortable with the explanations shown above and in any other resources you’ve had a look at, feel free to move on to the exercises for this session which can be found in the GitHub repository.
+If you are comfortable with the explanations shown above and in any other resources you’ve had a look at, feel free to move on to the exercises for this session.
+They are located elsewhere in the GitHub repository, and can be found by clicking the relevant link in the README file.
 Happy coding!